custom-components/ble_monitor/info.md

 #### 4a.
 Configuration in the User Interface

 Make sure you restart Home Assistant after the installation in HACS.
 After the restart, go to **Configuration** in the side menu in Home Assistant and select **Integrations**.
 Click on **Add Integrations** in the bottom right corner and search for **Passive BLE Monitor** to install.
 This will open the configuration menu with the default settings.
 The options are explained in the [configuration parameters](#configuration-parameters) section below and can also be changed later in the options menu.
-After a few minutes, the sensors should be added to your Home Assistant automatically (at least one [period](#period) required).
-Note that changes also require at least one [period](#period) to become visible.
+After a few seconds, the sensors should be added to your Home Assistant automatically.
+Note that the actual measurements require at least one [period](#period) to become visible.

   ![Integration setup](https://raw.github.com/custom-components/ble_monitor/master/pictures/configuration_screen.png)